Explore all the solutions you can create with Paperform: surveys, quizzes, tests, payment forms, scheduling forms, and a whole lot more.

 Once you've done your research and planning, it's time to actually make your course.
 Many teachers split course content between written and video content, but you can also use things like podcasts or live webinars.

 The beauty of online courses is that you don’t need any crazy equipment.
 You can write your content in Google Docs, use free screen recording software like Loom to record videos.
+If you choose to go for video courses, get a powerful and versatile video editor that can add a taste of creativity to your content.
+Video editing covers everything from simply adding voiceovers to your courses to including modern motion graphics for visual aesthetics and entertainment.

 Paperform is a great, multi-puprose tool for educators.
 The interface is intuitive yet powerful, and can be used to make everything from one-page websites for presentations, quizzes, registration forms, to payment portals, to virtual escape rooms.
 Plus, with over 650+ unique and fully customisable templates to choose from, you can be sure you'll find something that works with your unique course.